jockerz/redis_simple_orm/README.md

 # Redis Simple ORM

 Redis ORM in Simple Way.

-If you find this module is too simple, please take a look on [walrus](https://walrus.readthedocs.org).
+As an inspiration and a very good alternative, please take a look on [walrus](https://walrus.readthedocs.org).

-> __NOTE__: Please be aware, that this module is way too simple.
-> Your data will likely will be replaced without warning.
+> __NOTE__: Please be aware, Your data might be replaced without warning.
-> Do not use for your main data storage.

 ## Suggestion for this Module Usage